dlemstra/Magick.NET/Documentation/CombiningImages.md

 Using collection As New MagickImageCollection()
     ' Add first image and set the animation delay to 100ms collection.Add("Snakeware.png")
-    collection(0).AnimationDelay = 100
+    collection(0).AnimationDelay = 100   ' in this example delay is 1000ms/1sec

-    ' Add second image, set the animation delay to 100ms and flip the image collection.Add("Snakeware.png")
+    ' Add second image, set the animation delay (in 1/100th of a second) and flip the image collection.Add("Snakeware.png")
-    collection(1).AnimationDelay = 100
+    collection(1).AnimationDelay = 100   ' in this example delay is 1000ms/1sec
     collection(1).Flip()

     ' Optionally reduce colors